pilcrowonpaper/auri/README.md

 Auri is intentionally opinionated and intended for certain repositories:

-- Single monolith repository
+- Single monolith repository (no monorepos)
-- Uses prettier
-- Package be built and published with: `npm run build && npm publish`
+- The package can be built and published with: `npm run build && npm publish`
 - The package's `package.json` is in the repository root
-- No monorepos
 - No pre-releases for patch/minor versions

 ## Setup